sr-hosseyni/api-platform/README.md

+## THIS IS A FORK OF [api-platform](https://github.com/api-platform/api-platform)
+PWA and Mercure has been removed!

 <h1 align="center"><a href="https://api-platform.com"><img src="https://api-platform.com/logo-250x250.png" alt="API Platform"></a></h1>

 API Platform is a next-generation web framework designed to easily create API-first projects without compromising extensibility